Person of Interest in Wisconsin Parade Rampage Had Just Posted Bail on Violent Charges

 Public records show Brooks has a significant criminal history in Wisconsin that spans over two decades.
 This past Friday, he posted a cash bond in connection with charges including resisting or obstructing an officer, bail jumping, recklessly endangering safety with domestic-abuse assessments, disorderly conduct with a domestic-abuse assessment, and battery.

 Brooks is also facing felony charges that include recklessly endangering safety and possession of a firearm that were filed in July 2020.
-He also has several prior convictions, including felony marijuana possession in 2002 and 2011 and a substantial battery felony charge in 1999.
+He also has several prior convictions, including a substantial battery felony charge in 1999.
 The substantial battery charge was later dismissed.

 Among other things, Brooks appears to be an amateur rapper who appeared under the name MathBoi Fly on YouTube.
 A since-deleted YouTube channel, first reported by Heavy, features several music videos—and a red SUV could be seen in at least one of the clips.